 Supporting the war effort in World War II, the clubwomen of NACWC endorsed the sale of savings bonds and the federal thrift program.
 Concurrent with these efforts, the NACWC also rallied around anti-lynching and anti-poll tax legislation, and made repeated appeals to the Agricultural Adjustment Administration to treat African Americans with equality.

 During the Cold War, NACWC supported desegregation and anticommunism.
-They also supported the Civil Rights movements and provided financial assistance to the nine black students integrating Central High School in Little Rock, Arkansas.
+They also supported the Civil Rights Movement and provided financial assistance to the nine black students integrating Central High School in Little Rock, Arkansas.
 Today, the NACWC continues to hold national biennial conferences and has organizations in 32 states.
 The NACWC has also adapted contemporary issues, including efforts to combat the AIDS virus, violence against women, and workplace exposure to chemicals.